 These can be found separately in the library or in various collections of Marx's work.
-Much of Marx's work is also available in full on the web:
+Much of Marx's work is also available in full online:

-- Was Marx responsible for the problems of 'actually existing' socialism? - To what extent do Marxist means for achieving socialism explain the ends that resulted? - Is the Marxist conception of a communist society, of a free society or of a totalitarian one? - · Is scientific socialism better than utopian socialism? - · How realistic or desirable was Marx's idea of communism?
+- Was Marx responsible for the problems of 'actually existing' socialism? - To what extent do Marxist means for achieving socialism explain the ends that resulted? - Is the Marxist conception of a communist society, of a free society or of a totalitarian one? - Is scientific socialism better than utopian socialism? - How realistic or desirable was Marx's idea of communism? - Critically assess Mill's critique of revolutionary socialism